Erdscsb/TaskFlow/README.md

 *   **Relational Data:**

-    *   **Many-to-Many:** Users can be members of multiple projects, and projects can have multiple users.
+    *   **Many-to-Many (with Roles):** A ProjectMember association model links Users and Projects, storing a role (e.g., 'owner', 'member') for each user in each project.

     *   **One-to-Many:** A project can have many tasks.